Right Triangle Calculator

 area = base * height / 2 which, in this case, would mean

 area = a * b /2.
 This is exactly what we already saw by just cutting the rectangle by the diagonal.

-It was a simple example of a rectangle, but the same is applies to the area of a square in exactly the same way.
-For other parallelograms, the process becomes a bit more complicated (it might involve up to 4 right triangles of different size), but with a bit of skill, you can use the same idea and calculate the area of a parallelogram using right-angled triangles.
+It was a simple example of a rectangle, but the same applies to the area of a square.
+For other parallelograms, the process becomes a bit more complicated (it might involve up to 4 right triangles of different sizes), but with a bit of skill, you can use the same idea and calculate the area of a parallelogram using right-angled triangles.
 You can, of course, be even more efficient and just use our calculator.

 Pythagorean triplets, triangles meet maths

-Geometry and polygons, specially triangles, do always come together.
-The properties of some triangles, like the right triangles, are usually interesting and shocking, even for non-mathematicians.
-Now we will see an interesting set of numbers very closely related to right-angled triangles that mathematicians love, and maybe you will too.
+Geometry and polygons, especially triangles, always come together.
+The properties of some triangles, like right triangles, are usually interesting and shocking, even for non-mathematicians.
+We will now have a look at an interesting set of numbers very closely related to right-angled triangles that mathematicians love, and maybe you will too.

 These sets of numbers are called the Pythagorean triplets and are sets of 3 integers (let's call the

 a² + b² = c².
 That is, they could form a right triangle with sides of length

 c.
 The amount of numbers that satisfy this relationship is limited but mathematicians find joy in searching for new ones.

 Aside from the curiosity factor of this relationship, it has some interesting properties that are exploited in cryptography.
 Given the applications that one might find for such sets of numbers, mathematicians have explored even beyond, using 4, 5... and more sets of numbers that satisfy a similar relation in which the sum of the squares of all the numbers except for one, give the square of the number that's left.